Skip to content

 Skills assessments are a valuable tool for evaluating a candidate’s job-related abilities, such as technical skills, administrative skills, software expertise, language proficiency, and other essential competencies required for entry-level positions and management positions alike.

-According to the Society for Human Resource Management, around 82% of organizations use skills testing in their recruitment process, so you’re in good company.
+According to the Society for Human Resource Management, around 82% of organizations use skills testing in their recruitment process, so you’re in good company (plus, People Management says 92% of employers believe they’re more effective than the traditional résumé for identifying talented candidates).

 For example, if you’re looking for a top-notch software developer, you could use a coding test or challenge to assess their programming skills and determine if they meet your requirements.